deitch/activator/README.md

 ### Templates
-In order to send an email (yes, we are thinking about SMS for the future). activator needs to have templates.
+In order to send an email (yes, we are thinking about SMS for the future), activator needs to have templates.
 The templates are simple text files that contain the text or HTML to send.

 The templates should be in the directory passed to `activator.init()` as the option `templates`.
 It **must** be an absolute directory path (how else is activator going to know, relative to what??).
 Each template file should be named according to its function: "activate" or "passwordreset".
 You can, optionally, add ".txt" to the end of the filename, if it makes your life easier.